CatherineNjenga/JavaScript_30/README.md

 # JavaScript_30
-A vanilla JavaScript challenge where keystrokes imitates a drum kit.
+A vanilla JavaScript challenge where keystrokes imitate a drum kit.